pappe82/Vdl120/README.md

 - self-signed driver package for Windows 10

 ## Installation
-### Download the latest release zip file.
+### Download the latest release
+Click on the latest release and download the `vdl120.zip` file.
 Unpack it to desired installation folder.
 ### Install the self-signed certificate
 - open a Command Prompt wit Administrator priviledges.
 - change to installation folder.